learn-co-curriculum/dsc-anova/README.md

-## ANOVA - Analysis of Variance
+# ANOVA

 ## Introduction

-ANOVA is a method for generalizing of previous discussion regarding statistical tests to multiple groups.
+ANOVA (Analysis of Variance) is a method for generalizing of previous discussion regarding statistical tests to multiple groups.
 As we will see, ANOVA then partitions our total sum of square of deviations (from the mean) into sum of squares for each of these groups and sum of squares for error.

 ## Objectives